-We also written few articles about these kind of topic, you can navigate those by clicking the below appropriate links.
+We also written few articles similar to this topic, you can navigate those by clicking the below appropriate links.

 dcp copies files between hosts on a network using the peer-to-peer Dat network.